 For this parameter to work, Angie worker processes usually need to run with superuser privileges.
-On Linux, this is not required: if the transparent parameter is specified, worker processes inherit the $CAP\ NET\ RAW$ capability from the master process.
+On Linux, this is not required: if the transparent parameter is specified, worker processes inherit the CAP NET RAW capability from the master process.

-The kernel routing table should also be configured to intercept network traffic from the FastCGI server.
+The kernel routing table should also be configured to intercept network traffic from the proxied server.